mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 If a user adds a column with multiple records without an aggregation, values from other columns will be duplicated.
 Adding aggregations by default for columns with multiple records would help users discover this functionality.

 The system can determine the aggregation formula based on the column's data type.

+### An input column used in a formula has been deleted

+If a user deletes an input column used in a formula, then that formula column needs to display the error and prompt the user to resolve it.
+The user can simply change the affected column to another one or delete the formula column.

 ## 7. Other Considerations